 Where to Find Fonts to Upload to Wix

-Before you can upload a custom font, you need a font file - and it needs to be one you are legally allowed to use on a website.
+Before you can upload a custom font, you need a font file that you are legally allowed to use on a website.
 Here are the best sources for free, license-safe fonts compatible with Wix.

 Google Fonts